-The Council exists to provide a range of services for the benefit of people living in the Borough.
+The council exists to provide a range of services for the benefit of people living in the borough.
 Members of the public are our clients and customers.
-The Council has stated that it will provide the best possible services to meet the needs of all of its customers and clients within the resources available, and treat them all with dignity and fairness.
+The council has stated that it will provide the best possible services to meet the needs of all of its customers and clients within the resources available and treat them all with dignity and fairness.

-To meet this objective the Council relies on you, when dealing with clients and customers:
+To meet this objective the council relies on you, when dealing with clients and customers:

-- to be polite to members of the public at all times - to give your full name when speaking or writing to members of the public - to carry a valid identity card if you visit members of the public or clients in the course of your duties, and to ask the person to look at it when you arrive (don't wait to be asked to show it)
+- to be polite to members of the public at all times - to give your full name when speaking or writing to members of the public - to carry a valid identity card if you visit members of the public or clients in the course of your duties, and to ask the person to look at Page 7 of 46 it when you arrive, do not wait to be asked to show it

-- to wear your identity card where it can be seen if you work in a main office complex (Perceval House, Ealing Town Hall, 301 Ruislip Road, and Acton Town Hall).
-Contact your manager if you need an identity card or you have lost it - to be sure that the information you provide is accurate (if you are not sure about something it is better to say so) - to respect confidential information given to you in the course of your work - to avoid doing anything which would make the public doubt your motives or your integrity as a Council employee or would bring the Council into disrepute
+- to wear your identity card where it can be seen in all council offices.

+Contact your manager if you need an identity card or you have lost it - to be sure that the information you provide is accurate, if you are not sure about something it is better to say so - to respect confidential information given to you in the course of your work - to avoid doing anything which would make the public doubt your motives or your integrity as a council employee or would bring the council into disrepute